Choosing The Best Settings For Your Broadcast (FPS, Bitrate, Resolution)

 In case of any issues, consider broadcasting at a lower resolution or attempt to stream with the same settings on a different computer.

-One last thing you need to remember about picking the best settings for your stream is to always test beforehand.
+One last thing you need to remember about picking the best settings for your broadcast is to always test beforehand.
 For instance, if you want to start streaming in a few days, you can ask some friends to tune into your channel and run it at different quality settings.
 Also, try to not get carried away and attempt to achieve the greatest quality video.
 In the end, it is the overall quality of your channel that actually matters – that includes latency and buffering.
 As such, feel free to check out our article on low latency live video.